northcitysolutions/iCapture-Pricing/README.md

 This will provide everything needed including the embedded form provided by Tami.

 - All of the CSS used can be found in the CSS folder in the "main.css" file
+- The graphics used are in the 'img' folder but because they are duplicates of graphics that are used elsewhere, the original source graphics should be used instead.